shuchi-minhas/shuchi-minhas/README.md

 - Created Power BI dashboards for customer health and usage tracking
 - Partnered with Sales for renewals and expansion

-**Result**
+## 📊 Success Metrics

+- Reduce churn by 15–25%
-- 95–98% retention across enterprise accounts
+- Increase retention by 20%
+- Reduce manual workload by 30%
-- 40% increase in product adoption
+- Improve response time by 40%
-- Stronger executive relationships and long-term growth

 **Tools**
 Power BI · Salesforce · Gainsight